T. G. Wilson: Surgical career

 Wilson was appointed house surgeon to the ENT Department of the Cheltenham General and Eye Hospital.
 He subsequently took the examination for the fellowship of the Royal College of Surgeons in Ireland (FRCSI) in 1927.
 Following this, he was appointed assistant surgeon to Thomas Graham at the Royal City of Dublin Hospital (Baggot Street).
 Various consultant/specialist appointments followed this: at Dr Steevens' Hospital, at Drumcondra Hospital, The National Children's Hospital, Harcourt Street, and from 1928 to 1966 Wilson was laryngologist at Mercer's Hospital.
-Wilson was also consultant to the Royal Hospital, Donnybrook from 1935 to 1969, honorary aurist to the Mageaugh Home, Dublin, and laryngologist to the Royal National Hospital for Consumption, Newcastle (County Wicklow).
+Wilson was also a consultant to the Royal Hospital, Donnybrook from 1935 to 1969, honorary aurist to the Mageaugh Home, Dublin, and laryngologist to the Royal National Hospital for Consumption, Newcastle (County Wicklow).
 He was also in charge of a private practice whilst holding many consulting posts (the majority of which were honorary).

 He was made a fellow of the Royal Academy of Medicine in Ireland and founded its section on the History of Medicine in January 1956, where he was honorary secretary until 1963 – at which point he became president of the section.
 Wilson had previously been president of the section of Laryngology and Otology (1946–48).
 He was elected a member of the Royal Irish Academy and a fellow of the Royal Society of Medicine in London in 1937.
 However, Wilson was most influential within the Royal College of Surgeons in Ireland, whose council he joined in 1944.
-He became vice-president in 1956, remaining in the role until 1957.
+He became vice president in 1956, remaining in the role until 1957.
 In 1958, he became president, where he served a record three years as president from 1958 to 1961.
 After becoming the longest-serving president, he then became secretary and honorary librarian in 1962.
 Whilst president, Wilson oversaw the creation of the Faculty of Anaesthetists in 1959 and the Faculty of Radiologists in 1960.
 Wilson also helped to arrange international reciprocal agreements with other bodies.